On the Chandrasekhar Limit in Generalized Uncertainty Principles: Introduction

 Another objective of our work is to show that just like GUP, the newly proposed GUP* also allows white dwarf solutions once general relativistic effect is properly considered, and so cannot be ruled out at this stage as a possible viable candidate of modified uncertainty principle.
 There are, however, noticeable differences in the two modifications, as already mentioned.
 The Chandrasekhar mass is a consequence or manifestation of microscopic (quantum) effects in the macroscopic world; the fact that this limit behaves qualitatively differently when GUP and GUP* are adopted may be related to their classical limit $\hbar \to 0$ being \emph{different}.
 Indeed, if one sets $\beta=1/(M_p c)$, the term $\hbar \beta^2 \to \text{const.} \neq 0$ and for (\ref{dquantum}) we get {$\Delta x \sim G \Delta p/(2c^3)$}, while the classical limit of the uncertainty relation proposed in (\cite{highergup}) is $\Delta x \Delta p \sim 0$, as is also the case for the original Heisenberg one.
-We will return to this issue in the Discussion section.
+Although this may represent a tiny discrepancy from the numerical perspective ($\hbar$ being tiny anyway), it constitutes a clear conceptual difference.
+We will return to this issue in the Discussion section \ref{ss6}.

 Our distinctive assumption of a maximum momentum for the electrons constituting the white dwarfs can also be interpreted from the following perspective.
 As the electrons get more and more packed during the compression of the star, their interaction force $F$, which generates the pressure counter-balancing gravity, increases.
 Here we are assuming that this interaction force should not diverge.
 Recalling that $F= \d p /\d t$, and writing $F=p_{\rm max}/t_p = \left( \frac{\hbar c}{G} \right)^{1/2} \cdot c \cdot \left( \frac{\hbar G}{c^5} \right)^{-1/2} =F_{\rm max}$, where the latter is, up to a $O(1)$ proportionality factor, the maximum force conjectured by Gibbons \cite{gibbons1,gibbons2} and Schiller \cite{shiller1,shiller2}.
 The maximum force conjecture implies that only a maximum amount of power can be radiated \cite{dyson}, and indeed white dwarfs explode into supernovae which are standard candles \cite{annu1,annu2}.